mez/carnd/P3_behavioral_cloning/writeup_report.md

   <img src="./images/fire_module.png"><br><br>
 </div>

 The fire module is the workhorse of squeezenet.
 Sqeezenet as described in the paper is around 700k trainable parameters.
 I went through a process, where I kept reducing the number of parameters while all other variables were kept constant.
 You get the theme here?
-We are at the frontier and this calls for empircal testing.
-Through some experiments I went from 10k paramters to 1005, then 329, then 159, then ** 63 ** and finally ** 52 **!!
+We are at the frontier and this calls for empirical testing.
+Through some experiments I went from 10k parameters to 1005, then 329, then 159, then ** 63 ** and finally ** 52 **!!

 ## The final 52 parameter squeezenet variant Model!!